ftrbrum/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

-The data needed to be sorted to make the information clear.
+The dataset needed to be sorted to make the information clear.
 Some categories of information were grouped together.

 ## Results
 - From the information collected, I conclude that the the best time frame to launch a play is during the months of May, June and July.
 I also conclude that May, June and July also have the most launch dates.